 The Residential Plan Review Division reviews new construction, additions, interior remodeling and demolition of single-family, duplex or two family houses and/or accessory buildings on one lot.
-Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2012 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).
+Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2015 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).

-Floodplain proximity - projects within 150’ of the 100-year floodplain will require additional floodplain review.
+Projects within 150’ of the 100-year floodplain will require additional floodplain review.

-Historic applicability - any structures 40 years old or older will be forwarded for review by the Historic Preservation Office.
+Any structures 40 years old or older will be forwarded for review by the Historic Preservation Office.

 A person who is not licensed to perform electrical, mechanical & plumbing work may perform work within a residence and on property owned by the person if eligibility requirements are met.
 This type of permit is a Homestead Permit.
 Click here to view Homestead Permit eligibility requirements.
 If you are eligible for a Homestead Permit, you must apply in person at the Service Center (1st Floor) and file an affidavit stating that the location at which the work is being performed is the person's homestead.

 Please know that some questions are too specific and cannot be answered via a phone call.
 Therefore we strongly recommend you visit us during walk-in hours for a 20-minute free consultation or a one-hour paid consultation.
 You may also send your questions to ResidentialReview@austintexas.gov.

 All services available Monday, Wednesday and Friday, 8am to Noon.
 (2nd Floor)

 Don't want to wait in line for service?
 Use our Customer Service Check-In feature to check in for services remotely from home, office or mobile device.